sandrzejewskipl/minecraft-namesniper/README.md

 # Usage

-After running program type in a few data from below.
+After running script type in a few data from below.

 ### Target